kazuyuki114/NP_Monopoly/README.md

 - **X**: Declare bankruptcy

+- **P**: Pay $50 jail fine (when in jail)

 ### Mouse Controls
 - **Left Click**: Select property on the board
   - Cross marker appears on selected property
   - Property must be clicked to perform M/B/D actions

+---

+## Jail Mechanics

+### How to Get Sent to Jail

+A player is sent to jail in the following ways:

+1. **Landing on "Go To Jail" (Position 30)**
+   - Player is immediately sent to jail
+   - Turn ends immediately
+   - Player does not collect $200 for passing GO

+2. **Rolling Three Consecutive Doubles**
+   - If a player rolls doubles three times in a row in one turn
+   - Player is sent to jail immediately
+   - Turn ends without moving

+### While in Jail

+**What you CAN do:**
+- Collect rent from properties you own
+- Buy/sell houses
+- Mortgage/unmortgage properties
+- All normal property management actions

+**What you CANNOT do:**
+- Move around the board normally
+- Your piece stays at position 10 (Jail)

+### Getting Out of Jail

+On each turn while in jail, you have these options:

+1. **Pay $50 Fine (Press P before rolling)**
+   - Pay $50 to the bank
+   - Get out immediately
+   - Then roll and move normally

+2. **Try to Roll Doubles (Press SPACE to roll)**
+   - If you roll doubles: Get out of jail and move by the dice amount
+   - If you don't roll doubles: Stay in jail for next turn
+   - You do NOT get another turn for rolling doubles when getting out of jail

+3. **Automatic on Third Turn**
+   - If you haven't rolled doubles by your third turn in jail
+   - You MUST pay the $50 fine (automatically deducted)
+   - If you don't have $50, you go into debt
+   - After paying, you roll and move normally

+### Jail Status Display

+- Player name is **underlined** when they are in jail
+- Turn counter: "In jail X/3 turns" message appears
+- Controls change to show jail options (P to pay fine, SPACE to roll)

 ---